 We provide dispensing and clinical services to inpatient units, community teams and outpatient services.

-Visit wards/units regularly to check that medications prescribed to patients are effective, appropriate and that there are no interactions between these medications or contraindications to the patient taking them.
+We liaise with primary care when patients are admitted and discharged to ensure seamless transfer of medicines-related issues between care providers.
+We also visit wards and units regularly to check that medications prescribed to patients are effective, appropriate and that there are no interactions between these medications or contraindications to the patient taking them.

-Advise on treatment options for patients as well as reviewing treatment histories for patients unresponsive to current treatment.
+The team ensures that medicines are reviewed and monitored in accordance with good practice, and they advise on treatment options for patients as well as reviewing treatment histories for patients unresponsive to current treatment.

-Audit the use of medicines against good practice standards to support the continual improvement of practice.
+We advise on Trust and the Leeds-wide medicines formulary and audit the use of medicines against good practice standards to support the continual improvement of practice.

-Provide information and advice about medicines:
+We provide information and advice about medicines

-Advise on the most appropriate way to supply a medicine, for example if someone is struggling to swallow a tablet or forgetting to take their doses.
+The pharmacy team also provides advise on the storage of medicines and the most appropriate way to supply a medicine, for example if someone is struggling to swallow a tablet or forgetting to take their doses.

-Leeds and York Partnership NHS Foundation Trust formulary is devised in accordance with relevant National Institute for Health and Care Excellence (NICE) and Maudsley Prescribing guidelines.
+Leeds and York Partnership NHS Foundation Trust Formulary is devised in accordance with relevant National Institute for Health and Care Excellence (NICE) and Maudsley Prescribing guidelines.
 Formulary in Leeds is developed on a cooperative basis between the principle NHS bodies in the city.
 Details can be found on the Leeds Formulary website.

 If you are an inpatient you will be able to speak with your ward pharmacist or technician during one of the regular visits made to the ward.
 Alternatively you can call or visit The Mount Pharmacy, Leeds – Tel: 0113 85 55534 (open 9am to 5pm Monday to Friday)